This

 from the

-instrument is the primary payload on the Russian Spektr-RG X-ray astronomy observatory,
+primary payload on the Russian Spektr-RG X-ray astronomy observatory, which launched

-which launched in July on a Proton rocket and headed for an observing post nearly
+in July on a Proton rocket and headed for an observing post nearly a million miles

 "New measurements [of the

-the universe add to a growing mystery: Estimates of a fundamental constant made
+to a growing mystery: Estimates of a fundamental constant made with different methods

-methods keep giving different results.
-'There's a lot of excitement, a lot of mystification
+different results.
+'There's a lot of excitement, a lot of mystification and from

-and from my point of view it's a lot of fun,' said Chris Fassnacht, professor of
+my point of view it's a lot of fun,' said Chris Fassnacht, professor of physics

-physics at UC Davis and a member of the international SHARP/H0LICOW collaboration,
+at UC Davis and a member of the international SHARP/H0LICOW collaboration, which

 Here is Melanie with my vintage, circa 1967